owenneuber/P-challenge-F18/README.md

 of matches to determine standing and then a knock-out tournament to determine the winner.
 First in the tournament gets 50 points, second 45 and so on.
 Then you must make a presentation to the panel of judges on your design.
 They will judge you and award up to 20 points for your presentation.
-The team with the most points at the end gets to go on to OEC!
+The team with the most points at the end gets to go on to ***!

 ## Tron Light Cycle Rules